UniquePete/DigitalConcepts/README.md

 ## Fritzing Parts
-These are the Fritzing part files, and the related breadboard images to assist in identification, that are described ont eh project website referenced above.
+These are the Fritzing part files, and the related breadboard images to assist in identification, that are described on the project website referenced above.
 More details to follow.